 How do you help employees understand your perspective?
 Discuss company goals.
 In the discussion, include why those goals were chosen and their importance.
 Explain why they make a difference.

-Talk about relevant company news.
-Discuss why the news is relevant.
+Talk about relevant company news and explain why the news is relevant.
 Talk to employees about chances for development within their department or other departments.
 Help employees see why they are valuable to the company and how they can progress with the company.

 In a structured manner, help employees see why they do their tasks.
 This perspective will help them see that their work matters.